dublado/csabapalfi.github.io/_posts/2014-01-03-inspigram.md

 ---
-title: "Inspigram - my Hotels.com hackathon entry"
+title: "inspigram - my Hotels.com hackathon entry"
 layout: post
-summary: "Inspigram - my Hotels.com hackathon entry"
+summary: "inspigram - my Hotels.com hackathon entry"
 ---

 Hotels.com held it's first 24 hour hackathon last December where 19 teams got together and hacked on their ideas.
 It was a great event and we had a lot fun.
 I also entered and got second most votes (along with 3 other teams :).